 Being Human touched on the unique characteristics of local, national, and global concerns in contemporary America, much like its sister events in the U.K., Australia, Singapore, France, and Italy.

-• Public Archaeology Day, organized by Prof. Nathan Arrington and Rachael Z. DeLue in the Department of Art and Archaeology in cooperation with the Princeton Battlefield Society.
+• Public Archaeology Day, organized by Professors Nathan Arrington and Rachael Z. DeLue in the Department of Art and Archaeology in cooperation with the Princeton Battlefield Society.

 • Matangi/Maya/M.I.A., organized by the Princeton Clay Project (Zoe Zeitler and Mariachiara Ficarelli) with the assistance of the PACE Center for Civic Engagement.

-• An Evening of Paper Cutting with Dan Landau, organized by Sonia Andersen, graduate student in the Department of German.
+• An Evening of Paper Cutting with Dan Landau, organized by Sonja Andersen, graduate student in the Department of German.

 • Examining an Agricultural Nature’s Nation, organized by Tessa Lowinske Desmond, research scholar in American Studies, with the collaboration of Northeast Organic Farming Association of New Jersey and assistance of the Juliana Dweck at the Princeton Art Museum.

 • International Symposium on Indigenous Communities and Climate Change, organized by Candis Callison and Simon Morrison through Canadian Studies and the Program in Journalism, with the participation of students from Stuart Country Day School of the Sacred Heart.